-- To create HPL, multiple layers of kraft paper are saturated with a specialist resin.
+- Multiple layers of kraft paper are saturated with a specialist resin.

 - A decorative film layer (such as a solid colour or wood grain) is placed on top of the kraft paper before pressing.
 This creates a sandwich effect which is fused together using extreme heat (that’s temperatures of 280 to 320 degrees Fahrenheit!) under 70 to 100 bars of pressure.